A Glug of Oil

 You'll find Cirio tomatoes here in the UK in Sainsbury's but Tesco, Waitrose and Ocado are often have them at half price so that's the time to stock up. 😉

-Another brand that I use if I can't get Cirio is Napolina. the juice isn't as thick but still good.
+Another brand that I use if I can't get Cirio is Napolina.
+The juice isn't as thick but still good.

 A tin of Cirio Plum Tomatoes